 Applicants for a second undergraduate degree must provide a written petition explaining the rationale behind their application.
 An applicant may not apply for a second degree in the same field of study.
 The petition will be evaluated by the head of the academic unit (Dean, Associate Dean or Chair) offering the second degree to determine the level of similarity between the first and second degrees, and approval of the petition may or may not be granted accordingly.
-Once enrolled, an applicant for a second degree may not change his or her program without the approval of the Provost/Chief Academic Officer.
+Once enrolled, an applicant for a second degree may not change his or her program without the approval of the Provost.
 Credits from the first undergraduate degree are transferable following the same policies and procedures as for regular transfer students.
+Students can apply for a second degree with the Registrar's Office.
+If they have interrupted their studies for more than one year, then they must re-apply to AUD and re-activate their file with the Admissions Office.